These bylaws have been approved by membership vote on October 1, 2018.

 ARTICLE III.
 OFFICIAL MEMBERS OF THE COUNCIL

-The Executive Council of the Association shall consist of the President, President-Elect, immediate Past-President, and six Councilors.
+The Executive Council of the Association shall consist of the President, President-Elect, immediate Past-President, six Councilors, and one Student-Councilor.
 All of the members of the executive council have to be in good standing.
+The student-Councilor will need to show proof of his/her student status at the time of starting office.
+Only post-graduate and research students will be considered eligible for the role of Student-Councilor (i.e. those working towards a degree at Masters or PhD level).

 B. TERMS OF OFFICE